 These proposed speakers have been contacted and selected based on their engagement and interest in the group (IGC).
 Most of them are drawn from the civil society group with some coming from the Academia (university lecturers) and technical community.

-They come from various backgrounds and regions: two from Africa (one currently living in Europe), two from Europe, one from Canada one from the USA and one based in Australia.
+They come from various backgrounds and regions: two from Africa (one currently living in Europe), two from Europe, one from Canada, one from the USA and one based in Australia.

 Norbert Bollow is a co-convenor of the Just Net Coalition which aims at making Internet governance more equitable and democratic, in particular in regard to the interests of developing countries and segments of society which are often marginalized.
 He will speak about the problem that complexity, if left unaddressed, will lead to corporatocracy.
 He proposes to enhance governance through problem-solving logic to integrate contributions of knowledge from diverse perspectives.